MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/ProfServicesToolsLibrary.md

 Use this tool to change the Vendor Name.
 You can change an existing vendor name to a new vendor name without any loss of work, open, or historical records.

 > [!IMPORTANT]
-> This tool requires that the user be logged in as “sa.”
+> This tool requires that the user be logged in as *sa*.

-**To change a vendor name:**
+#### To change a vendor name

 1. In the Starting Vendor Number field, enter the name that you want to modify.
 The existing Starting Vendor Name will automatically appear.

 2. In the Ending Vendor Name field, enter the name you want to change to.
 Choose Convert to update records.
-Refer to Using the *Using Validate and Import buttons* for information on importing data.
+Refer to [Using the Validate and Import buttons](#using-the-validate-and-import-buttons) for information on importing data.

 3. You will be prompted to back up your database.
 Choose Continue once you have a backup of the database.
 A message will signal the end of the vendor name change.

 4. Choose OK and close the Vendor Name Modifier window.